Hi, Al here.

 Just to be clear, I’m not telling you to ditch notebooks — it’s just one of the luxuries Anki can offer.

-At this point, you’re already fully equipped with the essentials — with the principles you’ve learned including the anatomy of a good Anki flashcard, you’ll be able to think of tactics for yourself.
+At this point, you should already have a basic idea of how you should approach flashcard formulation.
+And, with the principles you’ve learned including the anatomy of a good Anki flashcard, you should be able to think of the “tactics” for yourself.

 All that’s left now is to turn this knowledge into action.